William Byron Rumford: Political career

 In 1948, he made his first attempt for a seat in the Assembly.
 He had been involved with the Appomattox Club, "perhaps one of the first" African American political organizations in the Bay Area, since 1932, when it supported the policies of the Roosevelt administration.
 In the primary, he was supported by the club, as well as by a community caucus, and a group of African American ministers.
 The CIO withheld support, seeing Rumford as not radical enough.
 He won the primary, but lost the election to Edgar Hurley, who had filed as both a Republican and a Democrat.
 Rumford took the case to court, which found that his numbers were much higher than expected in certain areas, and ruled that Rumford had been the rightful winner of the election.
-Major issues in the campaign were the desegregation of the National Guard and ending discrimination in the hiring of teachers.
+Major issues in the campaign were the desegregation of the National Guard and the ending of discrimination in the hiring of teachers.
 He began his term as representative of the 17th assembly district in January 1949, joining Gus Hawkins of Los Angeles, who was one of the few legislators who pushed legislation that would benefit African Americans.

 Rumford was a Prince Hall freemason, but the masons were not involved in the desegregation movement.

 In his first year in the state assembly, Rumford succeeded in passing legislation barring discrimination in the state National Guard.
 When it reached the state senate, its chances of passing were slim.
-But Rumford personally lobbied senators Richard J. Dolwig and Earl D. Desmond, and the bill passed the senate as well.
+But Rumford personally lobbied senators Richard J. Dolwig and Earl D. Desmond, and the bill passed the Senate as well.
 In reality, it was not implemented because the members of already-existing black units did not want to lose their titles and ranks.
 However, no new black units were created, and the Guard was eventually integrated.

 In 1953, Rumford invited Governor Earl Warren to address the national convention of Alpha Phi Alpha, held in Berkeley.
-Despite illness and torrential rain, Warren was glad to make the speech and meet those convened.
+Despite illness and torrential rain, Warren was glad to make the speech and meet those in attendance.

 While Rumford was in the legislature, his Berkeley pharmacy "became an informal headquarters for other emerging politicians, such as future city of Oakland mayor Lionel Wilson and California Supreme Court Justice Allen Broussard."